doserjef/Switzerland24-Spatial-Workshop/README.md

   occupancy modelling section but now using the raw counts).
 We will see how spatial (and non-spatial) N-mixture models can be difficult to estimate in practice.
+- `11d-nmix-demo.R`: demo from Marc that gives an example of fitting an N-mixture model with some simulated data on vipers using both `unmarked` and `spAbundance`.
 - `12a-get-inits.R`: script to fit a multi-species spatial N-mixture model with data from the Hubbard Brook Experimental Forest.
 Here our goal is to predict abundance of four species across the forest.
 In